Opposition: The Expansion of Gambling

 HB 1217 (Chris Erwin) requires specifications for technology to filter obscenity from students in public schools.

-Status: It was voted out a subcommittee and on to the full committee for a vote.
-The full committee voted in favor of the bill.
-This bill was voted on in the House and passed.
-It has been sent to the Senate for a possible committee hearing.
+Status: IIt was voted out a subcommittee and on to the full committee for a vote.
+The full committee voted in favor of the bill 3 weeks ago.
+It now goes to the Rules Committee for consideration and a possible floor vote.

 Opposition: Exception to the 3-Tier System for Craft Breweries